endlesspint8/endlesspint8.github.io/_posts/2016-09-14-project-euler-versus-ep8.md

 ---
 layout: post
 title: When you come to a fork in the road, keep moving
-subtitle: How Many Different Routes to RnH?
+subtitle: Endless Routes to Your Pint?
 tags: ["projecteuler", "lattice", "D3"]
 shortlink: http://bit.ly/2dzWF7W
 ---